Neutrinomic/defivectors/proposal_summary.md

 This proposal will upgrade the DeVeFi root canister.

-- Remove CPU resource allocation to each pair canister.
+- Optimize cycle usage for each pair canister.

 ## Verify build